So A Rice Grower And A Wheat Grower Walk Into A Coffee Shop

 Still, the findings are consistent with stereotypes in China that paint southerners as reserved or demure and northerners as assertive or macho, Chan says.
 "I guess the question is, can we really attribute it all to rice and wheat?"

-Talhelm isn't the first person to fixate on how rice farming has impacted Chinese culture: Journalist Malcolm Gladwell proposed in his 2008 book Outliers that students in south China derived a tough work ethic from their paddy farming ancestors.
+Talhelm isn't the first person to fixate on how rice farming has impacted Chinese culture: Journalist Malcolm Gladwell proposed in his 2008 book, Outliers, that students in south China derived a tough work ethic from their paddy-farming ancestors.

 But other social scientists have found that factors including climate, population density and historic levels of wealth have shaped Chinese culture more than any anything else.

-Fengyang Wang, a psychologist at the Nanjing Normal University, credits the southern Chinese tendency to value balance and harmony within their community to, among other things, a historic adherence to yin and yang philosophy, which teaches that all things exist as complementary and contradictory opposites.
+Fengyang Wang, a psychologist at Nanjing Normal University, credits the southern Chinese tendency to value balance and harmony within their community to, among other things, a historic adherence to yin and yang philosophy, which teaches that all things exist as complementary and contradictory opposites.

 In a critique of Talhelm's rice and wheat theory, published in last month's issue of the journal of the Chinese Psychological Society, Wang questions the assumption that northerners are in fact more individualistic — pointing out that historically, people throughout China have valued family and community.

-"There's definitely been a lot of debate around this," says Alex English, a research fellow at the Shanghai International Studies University who is studying how migration within China affects people's behavior and way of thinking — and how it may affect the rice/wheat cultural paradigm.
+"There's definitely been a lot of debate around this," says Alex English, a research fellow at Shanghai International Studies University who is studying how migration within China affects people's behavior and way of thinking — and how it may affect the rice/wheat cultural paradigm.
 Although he is a frequent collaborator of Talhelm's, English wasn't involved in this latest study.

 "To really figure out how well this rice theory holds up, what we need is replication," he says.
 To that end, Talhelm is now looking for similar cultural patterns in India's rice- and wheat-growing regions.